UncleSocks/Pixie/README.md

 An open-source script that performs mass IP address lookups against AbuseIPDB and a local or OSINT (StamparM's IpSum) blacklist.

 Pixie either uses the specified local IP address list file or captures the foreign addresses the host machine is communicating with `netstat -n` as its input.
-The tool leverages AbuseIPDB's APIv2 to perform address abuse lookups, then compares it to a locally provided or StamparM's IpSum OSINT blacklist to enhance the threat insight of each IP address.
+The tool leverages AbuseIPDB's APIv2 to perform address abuse lookups, then compares it to a locally provided or StamparM's IpSum OSINT blacklist to enhance the threat insight.

-Filters are also available, wherein users can filter based on AbuseIPDB's _confidence score_, _total reports_, _domain_, _ISP_, _country code_, and whether the IP is _blacklisted_.
-Output is displayed as a PrettyTable in the CLI, and it can be exported as a CSV file.
+Users can also filter based on the confidence score, total number of reports, ISP, country code, domain name, and whether the IP is blacklisted.

 ## Prerequisites